 The Aqueduct of Valens (Greek Ἀγωγὸς τοῦ ὕδατος) stretched across the valley east of the Church of the Holy Apostles between the Fourth and Third Hills of Constantinople.
 It dates to the late 4th century and was again used in the Ottoman era, when it was known as Bozdoğan Kemeri (“Aqueduct of the Grey Falcon”).
 The Aqueduct of Valens is not merely a bridge of arches, but an immense network that supplied Constantinople water for many centuries.

-While it has been common argued that it was built in the early 2nd century by Hadrian, it is now generally accepted that it was first completed by Valens (364-378).
+While it has been commonly argued that it was built in the early 2nd century by Hadrian, it is now generally accepted that it was first completed by Valens (364-378).
 It is possible it was first initiated by Constantius II (337-361).
 It included a long-distance line that eventually brought water from over 120 kilometers away in Thrace on more than 250 kilometers of channels.
 The orator Themistius praised Valens for welcoming the Thracian nymphs to Byzantium.
-This water supply system was probably completed when the monumental Nymphaeum Maius was built in the Forum of Theodosius by Prefect of Constantinople Klearchos in 372-373.
+This water supply system was probably completed when the monumental Nymphaeum Maius was built in the Forum of Theodosius by the Prefect of Constantinople Klearchos in 372-373.
 Thus it was completed around five years before Valens’ defeat by the Goths at the Battle of Adrianople which opened Thrace to enemy attack.
 The Long Walls of Thrace were built during the reign of Anastasius (491-518) partly to protect this long-distance water supply system.
 Halkalı, a main aquiferous area about 15 kilometers west of Constantinople, also supplied this aqueduct system.